sdos/bluebox-webui/README.md

 # swift-bluebox
-Bluebox is a web UI for the swift object store with Enterprise Content Management extensions
+Bluebox is a web UI for the swift object store with Enterprise Content Management extensions.
+This is the UI for our larger "OSECM" research project

 Bluebox consists of two parts:
 * a small server runtime written in python